nzbgetcom/Extension-RemoveSamples/README.md

 - **Comprehensive test coverage** with automated CI/CD
 - **Professional code review** workflow

-## 🏆 Recognition
+## 🏆 Official Recognition

+**🎉 RemoveSamples is now officially available in the NZBGet Extension Manager!**

-*Submitted to NZBGet team for inclusion in the official extension repository.*
+*RemoveSamples has been accepted by the NZBGet team and is available for one-click installation through the official Extension Manager.*

 ## 📋 Requirements